-Dr. Christopher is currently vice president for health at the WK Kellogg Foundation.
-She was previously vice president of the Joint Center for Political and Economic Studies' Office of Health, Women and Families in Washington, D.C.
+Dr. Christopher is president and founder of Ntianu Center for Healing and Nature.
+Previously Dr. Christopher was senior advisor and vice president at the WK Kellogg Foundation and, before that, vice president of the Joint Center for Political and Economic Studies' Office of Health, Women and Families in Washington, D.C.
 She directed the Joint Center Health Policy Institute, a multi-year initiative created to engage underserved, racial, and ethnic minorities in health policy discussions.
-Prior to that, she was guest scholar in the Governance Studies Department at The Brookings Institution in Washington, D.C., and executive director of the Institute for Government Innovation at Harvard's John F. Kennedy School of Government in Cambridge, Massachusetts.
+Prior to that, she was guest scholar in the Governance Studies Department at The Brookings Institution in Washington, D.C., and executive director of the Institute for Government Innovation at Harvard's John F. Kennedy School of Government ing Cambridge, Massachusetts.
 In addition, Christopher served as director and naprapathic physician with the Naprapathic Health Centers in Chicago, Illinois.
 Christopher took her doctor of naprapathy degree from the Chicago National College of Naprapathy in Illinois and completed advanced study in the interdisciplinary Ph.D. program in holistic health and clinical nutrition at the Union for Experimenting Colleges and Universities at Union Graduate School of Cincinnati, Ohio.
 Dr. Christopher received a 2007 Leadership Award from the Health Brain Trust of the Congressional Black Caucus, for her work with Health Policy Institute of the Joint Center for Political and Economic Studies and its impact on public policies to reduce racial and ethnic health disparities.
 She has authored and co-authored three books, a monthly column in the Federal Times, and has written more than 250 articles, presentations, and publications.
 Her list of national broadcast and print media credits is also extensive.

-Dr. Fleming is director of public health for Seattle King County (WA).
+Dr. Fleming came to PATH from the Seattle and King County public health department in Washington State where he served as Director and Health Officer and oversaw all elements of the Department’s operations.
 Prior to joining the Seattle & King County Department of Public Health, Dr. Fleming directed the Bill and Melinda Gates Foundation's Global Health Strategies program.
 His work at Gates focused on vaccine-preventable diseases, nutrition, maternal and child health, community-based solutions, leadership and emergency relief.

-Dr. Fleming previously served at the Centers for Disease Control and Prevention (CDC), where he served from 2000 to 2003 as Deputy Director for Science and Public Health, and in 2002, as Acting Director of the agency.
+Dr. Fleming previously served at the Centers for Disease Control and Prevention (CDC).
+From 2000 to 2003, Dr. Fleming was Deputy Director for Science and Public Health, and, in 2002, was Acting Director of the agency.
 While at CDC, Dr. Fleming provided oversight of the agency's global health portfolio, including HIV/AIDS prevention, polio eradication, global tobacco prevention and funding for global immunizations.

 Before joining CDC, Dr. Fleming worked at the Oregon Health Division as State Epidemiologist.
-He also has served as President of the Council of State and Territorial Epidemiologist and on numerous Institute of Medicine and federal advisory committees.
+He also has served as President of the Council of State and Territorial Epidemiologist and on numerous Institute of Medicine, federal, and global health advisory committees.
 Dr. Fleming has a BS and an MD from the State University of New York.